-17 Together with details of who from Ofcom, including any Non-Executive members of Ofcom's Content Board, will attend.
+21 Together with details of who from Ofcom, including any Non-Executive members of Ofcom's Content Board, will attend.

-Ofcom as early in an investigation of a complaint as possible, setting out if/to what extent their representations differ from those of the broadcaster.
+However, such persons/bodies may make representations on their own behalf direct to Ofcom in respect of a complaint which Ofcom proceeds to investigate.
+In such a case, persons should seek to make representations to Ofcom as early in an investigation of a complaint as possible, setting out if/to what extent their representations differ from those of the broadcaster.
 Ofcom will as appropriate take those representations into account and include those persons/bodies in its decision-making process under these Procedures.